Table of Contents

 A: It means you have a jpg not a png.
 Please read all the above.

 Allows selecting a graphic from the Camera Album on your device.
 A .png formatted image is best because it has a transparent area.
 Pick shows all the items in your camera album.
-See above Q&A How do I import my logo.
+See above several Q&A’s on this.
+How do I import my logo.

 A .png image if you have it in the clipboard.
 You can copy in another app (like from Email or Photos) and paste here.

 100% means the width or height whichever is the minimum of those two.

 TIP – Dragging goes from 1 to 100% as described above but you can type 1 to 300.
 It’s also possible to type in decimals like 105.5 for exact sizes.